-- Complete 64 credit hours with a grade point average of not less than 2.0. - 2.
-Satisfy the A.A. degree requirements. - 3.
-Pass a course of study and examination of the Constitutions of the United States and the State of Missouri by completing HS 104 or HS 105 or PS 100. - Complete the degree requirements with a grade point average of at least 2.0, with no grade less than "C", and no pass/fail grades in major. - 5.
-Complete in residence the last 30 credit hours. - 6.
+- Complete 60 credit hours with a grade point average of not less than 2.0. - Satisfy the A.A. degree requirement, except the Writing Intensive and Service Learning components. - Pass a course of study and examination of the Constitutions of the United States and the State of Missouri by completing HS 104 or HS 105 or PS 100. - Complete the degree requirements with a grade point average of at least 2.0, with no grade less than "C", and no pass/fail grades in major. - 5.
+Complete in residence the last 15 credit hours. - 6.
 Complete the major assessment requirement. - 7.
 Merit the recommendation of the faculty. - 8.
 Pay the graduation fee of \$100.